-- Students are able to learn and teachers are able to teach through a consistent understanding of expectations. - All students feel safe at DSTC. - Student behaviour recognises the rights of others, such as the right to enjoy an undisrupted and successful education. - To promote positive behaviour through Character Education and the National 6 Character Benchmarks. - Students accept responsibility for their behaviour and model British Values. - Good behaviour is encouraged and rewarded both in the College and when representing the College in the wider community. - DSTC has a culture of reward both in and out of the classroom and in every aspect of the College. - Praise is justified, personalised and delivered sensitively. - Unsatisfactory behaviour is dealt with firmly and fairly and unmet needs considered where possible. - The DSTC community as a whole is united and works together to support every member to be successful.
+- Students are able to learn and teachers are able to teach through a consistent understanding of expectations. - All students and staff feel safe at DSTC. - Student behaviour recognises the rights of others, such as the right to enjoy an undisrupted and successful education. - To promote positive behaviour through our values, Character Education and the National 6 Character Benchmarks. - Students accept responsibility for their behaviour and model British Values. - Good behaviour is encouraged and rewarded both in the College and when representing the College in the wider community. - DSTC has a culture of reward both in and out of the classroom and in every aspect of the College. - Praise is justified, personalised and delivered sensitively.
+(Praise in public, reprimand in private). - Unsatisfactory behaviour is dealt with firmly and fairly unmet needs considered where possible & reasonable adjustments are put in place if appropriate. - The DSTC community as a whole is united and works together to support every member to be successful through a restorative approach.

 DSTC will take full consideration of every individual student's needs, including those with Special Educational Needs ('SEN'), and protected characteristics.
-Where necessary the College will take into account any different behaviours that individuals from these groups might exhibit, in line with the Equality Act 2010, the Education and Inspections Act 2006, the Children and Families Act 2014, the Special Educational Needs and Disability Regulations 2014 and Keeping Children Safe in Education 2022 (KCSiE22).
+Where necessary the College will take into account any diagnosed needs and where possible make reasonable adjustments, in line with the Equality Act 2010, the Education and Inspections Act 2006, the Children and Families Act 2014, the Special Educational Needs and Disability Regulations 2014 and Keeping Children Safe in Education 2022 (KCSiE22).

-The Behaviour Policy supports the development of character, skills and knowledge within a focused, safe and secure environment.
-The expectations of behaviour and conduct of all our students are in line with those in the working world whilst developing skills and knowledge linked to the Cooperative Values, British Values and SMSC:
+Behaviour Policy supports the development of character, skills and knowledge within a focused, safe and secure environment.
+The expectations of behaviour and conduct of all our students are in line with those in the working world whilst developing skills and knowledge linked to DSTC values, the Cooperative Values, British Values and SMSC: